patricksurry/eastern-front-1941/README.md

 with game state stored in the URL making it easy to save, resume, and share games.
 For more details see the [implementation notes](doc/notes.md).

 The game's subject matter offers disturbing echoes and distorted reflections of Russia's recent unprovoked invasion of Ukraine which is being fought over significant areas of the same battlefield.
-My own motivation for this project is explained below but Churchill (paraphrasing Santayana) said it best:
+More on my motivation below but Churchill (paraphrasing Santayana) said it best:

-> Those who fail to learn from history are condemned to repeat it.
+> "Those who fail to learn from history are condemned to repeat it."

 If you enjoy the game (or not!) please consider donating to an organization like [World Central Kitchen <img height=32 src="doc/images/WCK_Primary_Logo.png">][wck]